-Washington Latin Public Charter School (WLPCS or Latin) provides a challenging, classical education that is accessible to students throughout the District of Columbia.
-Challenging, classical, and accessible are fundamental words in the mission of our school.
-Our talented and caring faculty and staff challenge students with high academic and personal expectations.
-Ours is a school where words matter, ideas matter, and people matter.
+Washington Latin Public Charter School provides a challenging, classical education that is accessible to students throughout the District of Columbia.
+We seek to develop students who will become thoughtful citizens and leaders, contributing to the public good in their lifelong quest towards a fuller humanity.
+Ours is a school where words matter, ideas matter and people matter.